flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 The Blu-ray, as the name indicates, is a new optical disc format that delivered higher storage density thanks to the use of **blue light diodes** [@games-brit], as opposed to red diodes used with DVDs.
 Since blue light has a shorter wavelength than red light, more information ([pits and lands](playstation#anti-piracy--region-lock)) can be squashed together in the same space [@games-blue_laser].
 As a result, Blu-ray discs provide a surprisingly large capacity (between 25 GB and 50 GB!) using the same plastic disc with the same dimensions as the CD/DVD.

 The Blu-ray data format responds to many needs by different industries: high definition film, digital rights management (DRM), region locking, a new file system and even a runtime environment for Java programs [@games-bdj].
-In the case of the video-game industry, retail games for PlayStation 3 were distributed in **25 GB or 50 GB** Blu-ray discs with **copy protection**.
+In the case of the video game industry, retail games for PlayStation 3 were distributed in **25 GB or 50 GB** Blu-ray discs with **copy protection**.
 These are read by a 2x drive reaching speeds of up to 8.58 MB/sec [@io-bd_rev], though the PS3's laser can also read DVDs (at 8x speed) and CDs (at 24x speed) to play old games and movies.

 While launch titles execute from the disc, later games copied part of their assets to the Hard Drive to increase reading speeds.
 Nevertheless, the game disc is always needed to kickstart the game.